kubesphere/website/content/en/docs/quick-start/create-workspace-and-project.md

 1. Log in to the web console as `admin` with the default account and password (`admin/P@88w0rd`).

    {{< notice tip >}}
    For account security, it is highly recommended that you change your password the first time you log in to the console.
-To change your password, select **User Settings** in the drop-down menu in the top right corner.
+To change your password, select **User Settings** in the drop-down menu in the top-right corner.
 In **Password Setting**, set a new password.
 You also can change the console language in **User Settings**.
    {{</ notice >}}

    ![chang-password1](/images/docs/quickstart/create-workspaces-projects-accounts/chang-password1.png)